 In addition to simply having an employee currently living and working in a jurisdiction, other factors can trigger physical nexus, depending on the jurisdiction and its specific tax laws.
 These factors may include:

 - Property in a state — The presence of any significant amount of real or personal property in the state, whether owned or leased.
-For SaaS companies, this can sometimes happen if you own or lease servers in a state.
+This can sometimes happen for SaaS companies if you own or lease servers in a state.

 - Employee(s) visiting a state — Sending employees to trade shows or other revenue-generating events or conferences can be sufficient to create a physical presence nexus.
 States like New York and Texas — where events like these are common — can be aggressive in asserting physical presence nexus in these cases.